 There are a few common issues with boot that come up from time to time.
 The more noticeable problems being performance and cross-platform support.
 These will be the intended goals for v3/v4 respectively.

-Boot V3 will focus on making performance orientated changes internally with backwards compatibility in mind.
+Boot V3 will focus on making performance oriented changes internally with backwards compatibility in mind.
 Any changes which are breaking will be delayed to v4.
 Our goal is to improve the experience of boot users who are familiar with the current releases, while also pinning the first LTS release.

 V4 will bring boot to the masses, we have always wanted to run boot with more freedom, on more platforms.
 There is already a prototype replacement for boot-bin which compiles the loader shim into a native image using GraalVM.
 You can get a sneak peek at boot/boot-graalvm.
 This project will create a binary that loads almost instantly, and can be built for any Host OS.
 It only runs on Linux today but improvements to graal will get pulled in quickly and make native image for Windows and MacOS a possibility.